This information will help you prepare for your cystoscopy and other related procedures at Memorial Sloan Kettering(MSK).

 - Transurethral resection of the bladder tumor (TURBT)

-- During a TURBT, your doctor can remove a bladder tumor by using an instrument that goes through the cystoscope.
+- During a TURBT, your doctor will remove a bladder tumor by using an instrument that goes through the cystoscope.

 - Ureteroscopy (YER-eh-ter-OS-koh-pee)

-- During a ureteroscopy your doctor will insert a thin instrument called a ureteroscope through your urethra, bladder, and then directly into your ureter.
-It is done to see if there is anything blocking or interfering with the flow of urine.
+- During a ureteroscopy, your doctor will insert a thin instrument called a ureteroscope through your urethra, bladder, and ureter.
+This procedure is done to see if there is anything blocking or interfering with the flow of urine.

-- The stents will help urine flow from your kidneys to the bladder.
+- The stents will keep your ureters open.
+That helps urine flow from your kidneys to your bladder.

 Before Your Procedure